Good Taste the Only Real Moat Left

 |---|---|---|

-| Generation | Produce many plausible variations quickly | Decide which direction matters |
+| Generation | Produce many plausible variations fast | Decide which direction matters |

 | Pattern matching | Recombine common structures and phrasing | Spot what is too generic for this situation |